BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide200.md

 ## Analyzing Sales Figures by Product and Customer Segments

->Thus far, you have brought data into DV and generated a basic analysis of revenues over the past six months.
+>Thus far, you have brought data into Oracle Analytics and generated a basic analysis of revenues over the past six months.
 However, this is a fairly basic analysis and, as CMO, you really need and want to dig in to the data further.
 Specifically, you are interested in seeing how different product categories are performing and how different marketing segments (e.g. gender) have an impact on those figures.

 1. Create a breakdown of revenue by product category.